VenusLock/PythonBootcamp/julia_set_2/README.md

 ### Notes:

 `gridDim.x` - is a tuple of 3 elements.
 But CUDA supported only 2d grids for a long time, last dim was just singular.
 Need to check if CUDA supports now 3d grids.

+`__device__` function specifier.
+Tells compiler that function is callable from device code and runs on device.
+CUDA - CUDA.